Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 2 The UNIX Architecture and Command Usage.markdown

     Execute `wc` command without any argument.
 The command prompt won't return.
 Enter some text and terminate the input by entering a newline immediately followed by `eof` character using `[Ctrl-d]`.
 The output will represent count of the characters in the entered text.

     Pipe the output of some command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
-Enter the command line as : `ls | wc -l`.
+Enter the command line as: `ls | wc -l`.

 07. Name three major differences between UNIX commands and Windows programs.